Navigating trauma and stress while working in a professional environment is difficult, but there are healthy ways to move forward.

 If money is an issue, research therapy collectives in your area, as they often offer sliding pay scales to help with affordability.

 If you see a therapist listing online that seems to align with your needs, feel free to call or send them an email and mention the specific trauma you want to address.
 They should let you know if they can help or offer alternative suggestions.

-If you’re ready for therapy yet, Gutierrez recommends the following books to get started on your trauma-healing journey:
+If you’re not ready for therapy yet, Gutierrez recommends the following books to get started on your trauma-healing journey:

 - The Body Keeps the Score by Bessel van der Kolk

 - Getting Past Your Past by Francine Shapiro

 - Adult Children of Alcoholics by Janet G. Woititz

 How do you help someone experiencing trauma?

 If your spouse, family member, coworker, or friend is displaying symptoms of trauma, what do you do?